 The Best Things to Do in Kensington

-Located south of Notting Hill, upscale Kensington is full of colourful houses, pretty London mews, and elegant architecture.
+Located south of Notting Hill, upscale Kensington is full of colourful houses, pretty mews homes, and elegant architecture.
 It also boasts an impressive shopping scene, anchored by Kensington High Street, a major thoroughfare running from Hammersmith straight through to Kensington Gardens.

-This has long been a desirable part of London to live in, but the area’s transformation from a small rural village to much greater significance began with William III and Mary II’s decision to choose Kensington Palace as their residence in the late 17th century.
-This royal approval brought a new appeal to the area, and development followed.
+Long a desirable part of London for the country’s ultra-high-net-worth community, the area’s transformation from a small rural village to much greater significance began with William III and Mary II’s decision to choose Kensington Palace as their residence in the late 17th century.
+This royal seal of approval brought a new appeal to the area, with development soon following.

-Today, Elton John, Richard Branson, Bernie Ecclestone, Eric Clapton, Robbie Williams, JK Rowling, Rowan Atkinson, and many other famous figures own property here.
-And the likes of Agatha Christie, Sir Winston Churchill, Bob Marley, and Princess Diana have all lived in this part of England’s capital city in years gone by.
+Today, Elton John, Richard Branson, Bernie Ecclestone, Eric Clapton, JK Rowling, Rowan Atkinson and many other famous figures own property here.
+Previously, cultural icons such as Agatha Christie, Sir Winston Churchill, Bob Marley, and Princess Diana have all called this exclusive neighbourhood home.

-Below we take a look at a selection of the best things to do in Kensington so that you make the most of your time there.
+Below, we take a look at a selection of the best things to do in Kensington.

 The Best Things to Do in Kensington